EU may study oil embargo on Iran; China urges calm

 "I don't have any indication how and or if it was orchestrated," Biden told Reuters in an interview.
 "But what I do know is that it is another example to the world and the region that these guys are basically a pariah internationally."

-In Jerusalem, Defence Minister Ehud Barak said an Israeli attack was not imminent but all options remained open to stop what Israel sees as an Iranian bid to develop nuclear weapons.
+In Jerusalem, Defense Minister Ehud Barak said an Israeli attack was not imminent but all options remained open to stop what Israel sees as an Iranian bid to develop nuclear weapons.

 India's navy said it was monitoring an Iranian cargo ship, with armed men on board, moored off India's southern coast.